 The 10 Best Songs About Gambling and Betting

-Music has always reflected what’s really important in life: love, relationships, and betting!
-Whether you’re a fan of folk, prefer pop to country, or you’re into your old-school hip-hop, there’s something for every musical taste.
+Music has always reflected the most important things in life: love, relationships, and betting!
+Whether you’re a fan of folk, prefer pop to country, or you’re into old-school hip-hop, there’s a betting anthem for every musical taste.

 1. Kenny Rogers – “The Gambler”

-Probably one of the most well-known songs about betting is Kenny Rogers’ “The Gambler.”
+“The Gambler” by Kenny Rogers is probably one of the best-known songs about betting.
 A pop-country crossover hit for the silver-haired crooner in 1978, the song tells the story of an encounter with a gambling man on a train, and the words of wisdom he has to offer:

 “You’ve got to know when to hold ’em